California Water Service Group (CWT)

 1. Days of Inventory on Hand (DOH):

-- The DOH has shown an increasing trend from 11.59 days in 2019 to 21.90 days in 2023.
-This suggests that the company is holding inventory for a longer period before it is sold.
+- The company's DOH has shown an increasing trend over the years, indicating that inventory is being held for a longer period before being sold.

 2. Days of Sales Outstanding (DSO):